c4s0py/stuff/README.md

 DiceRoller.py - a DND style dice roller utilising Tkinter GUI where you can input stat modifiers to effect the final result.

+CardChecker.py - A validity credit card checker which uses the Luhn algorithm.
+Created as part of the computer science FreeCodeCamp course.